 All P-Card holders must complete the online P-Card Training before their card will be issued.

-In order to access the network from off-campus, please download the Virtual Private Network (VPN) software, Cisco AnyConnect, and enter in your GW NetID and corresponding password (your NetID is the first part of your GW email address before the @ symbol).
+In order to access the network from off-campus, please download Cisco AnyConnect, the university's Virtual Private Network (VPN) software, and enter in your GW NetID and corresponding password (your NetID is the first part of your GW email address before the @ symbol).
 Once you have logged in, please select to download the appropriate client.
 Instructions on how to set-up the VPN client on different platforms can be found online.

 The VPN allows remote access to many university systems and resources that are otherwise protected from off-campus access.
 It does this by creating a "virtual" encrypted channel from your remote location back to GW's network.

 GWLAI uses the university’s Google calendar system to schedule meetings and book meeting rooms in Gelman.
 Instructions for using google calendar can be found online.